Consensys/linea-token-list/README.md

 If you represent a project with a token on Linea, it's beneficial to add it to the shortlist.
 Tokens on this list are reflected in the UI of the Linea canonical bridge.

 > [!IMPORTANT]
-> Before adding a new token, you must verify the token's smart contract.
+> Before adding a new token, you must verify the token's smart contract on an explorer.
 This ensures the authenticity and security of the token.
-Contract verification should be done through [LineaScan's](https://lineascan.build/) or [Etherscan's](https://etherscan.io/) contract verification tools.
+Contract verification should be done through [LineaScan's](https://lineascan.build/verifyContract) or via Hardhat's plugin ([`hardhat-verify`](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-verify)).
+> The same verification should be done on Ethereum L1 and Linea if necessary.

 To add a new token: